Assistant instructions persist across every turn; Tools → Add context injects context for one turn. For an always-on prompt, build the Assistant.

 Specify the output format

-“Output as a numbered list with three sections: Risks / Recommendations / Open questions” gives consistent output.
+Because format isn’t a separate setting, it has to live in the instructions.
+“Output as a numbered list with three sections: Risks / Recommendations / Open questions” gives consistent answers.
 Without a format spec, you’ll get whatever the model felt like that day.

 Tag and star the ones you use